Bose-Einstein Condensation and Dissipative Dynamics in a Relativistic Pion Gas: Introduction

-High pion density in the hadronic medium offers a possible critical point for transition into the BEC phase.
-Such critical behavior has been explored under a chemical non-equilibrium model where the pion abundances are characterized by non-zero chemical potential~~\cite{Letessier:1998sz}, which might indicate an onset for BEC at LHC energies.
-Nevertheless, due to their high density in the hadronic phase of the evolution in a collision, we may expect the formation of the Bose-Einstein Condensation of pions.
-However, the question arises: how can a violently expanding system such as one formed at the end of an ultra-relativistic collision uphold a BEC-like phenomenon?
-As we know, the relative momentum of the particles must be near or equal to zero for the formation of BEC, which is a necessary and sometimes sufficient condition for the BEC phase to exist.
+High pion density in the hadronic medium offers a possible condition for the onset of the Bose-Einstein condensation.
+Such a behavior has been explored under a chemical non-equilibrium model where the pion abundances are characterized by non-zero chemical potential~\cite{Letessier:1998sz}, which might indicate an onset for BEC at the LHC energies.
+Nevertheless, due to their high density in the hadronic phase of the collision, one may expect the formation of the BEC of pions.
+However, the question arises: how can a violently expanding system such as the one formed at the end of an ultra-relativistic collision uphold a BEC-like phenomenon?
+As it is known, the relative momentum of the particles must be near or equal to zero for the formation of BEC, which is a necessary and sometimes sufficient condition for the BEC phase to exist.
 In ultra-relativistic collisions, the energy and particle density are so high that the particles can exist very close to each other in the phase space and have zero relative momentum.
 The small volume of the systems produced in high-energy collisions and the strong interactions involved may provide such an environment for BEC to exist even at high temperatures.
 The possibility of high-temperature BEC in ultra-relativistic collisions is fascinating and has been studied previously ~~\cite{Begun:2015ifa,Begun:2010ec,Begun:2008hq,Deb:2021gzg}.
-To explore the onset of BEC in a pion gas, the interaction between them is considered in Ref. ~~\cite{Savchuk:2020yxc}.
+Moreover, interactions between pions as defined by excluded volume and mean-field approximation have also been considered to explore the onset of BEC in a pion gas~\cite{Savchuk:2020yxc}.
 In addition, in a system of interacting pions, the location of a critical point has also been explored ~\cite{Kuznietsov:2021lax}.
 The available literature has also reported that pions could form condensate in the $pp$ and peripheral Pb-Pb collisions at the LHC ~~\cite{Deb:2021gzg}.
 Though, the formation of BEC in ultra-relativistic collisions is still a subject of verification through the experiments, the proposal to find BEC experimentally was based on the concept of an increase in the yields at the lower transverse momentum region of the pion $p_{\rm T}$-spectra.
-However, no prominent signal has been observed yet as the pion spectra get contaminated by the resonance decays and measurements at very low $p_{\rm T}$ are not yet available.
+However, no prominent signal has been observed yet as the pion spectra get contaminated by the resonance decays, and measurements at very low $p_{\rm T}$ are not yet available.\\